Mr. Djinis is a founding partner of Pickard Djinis and Pisarri LLP.

 Bar Admissions and Other Memberships

 Mr. Djinis is admitted to practice law in the states of New York and Florida and the District of Columbia.
 He has also been admitted to practice before the Supreme Court of the United States, the United States Court of Appeals, Second and D.C.
-Circuits, and the U.S. District Court for the District of Columbia, Eastern, Northern and Southern Districts of New York and the District of Maryland.
+Circuits, and the Eastern, Northern and Southern Districts of New York and the District of Maryland.
 Mr. Djinis is a member of the Subcommittee on Market Regulation of the American Bar Association, Section of Business Law and the Association of Securities and Exchange Commission Alumni.

 St. John’s University School of Law, J.D. (with honors), 1974